ximenesyuri/ximenesyuri.com/content/libs/comp/jinja.md

 # Variables

-When working with {l:jinja strings} we have two kinds of variables:
+When working with {lib:jinja strings} we have two kinds of variables:
 1. _inner jinja variables_, which are defined as part of the jinja string through a `[% set ... %]` block;
 2. _free jinja variables_, which are not defined inside the jinja string.

 So, for example, in the [above](#jinja-string) jinja string, `x`, `y` and `z` are all _free jinja variables_, while `w` is an _inner jinja var_.

-The variables of a {l:jinja string} are accessible as {p:attributes} corresponding to {p:properties} of the type `Jinja`:
+The variables of a {lib:jinja string} are accessible as {py:attributes} corresponding to {py:properties} of the type `Jinja`:

 (table-3)=
 ```